entrez/beluga-cli/README.md

 on the other hand, although you will be prompted for your belugacdn username and password if you choose to create a new token during the setup process, these are only used for generating the token and are not stored anywhere.

-if you would like to be able to run the utility by typing `beluga-cli` no matter your current location, you can add the directory which contains the file to your `$PATH` variable.
+if you would like to be able to run the utility by typing `beluga-cli` no matter your current location, you can run the included `installer.sh` script, or modify your `$PATH` variable to include the directory containing the beluga-cli executable.

 ## possible commands: